-This Annex is supplemental to Part 1 of Planning Inspectorate Advice Note 11.
-Part 1 covers many of the points of interaction relevant to the Planning Inspectorate and Historic England.
-However, there are some specific points that have not been addressed or which require clarification that are considered in this Annex.
+This is Annex E to of Planning Inspectorate Advice Note 11.
+Advice Note 11 covers many of the points of interaction relevant to the Planning Inspectorate and the Historic Buildings and Monuments Commission for England (Historic England).
+However, there are some specific points that have not been addressed in the Advice Note and which require clarification and these are dealt with in this Annex.

 One of the purposes of this Annex is to provide advice to applicants in order to improve engagement between applicants and Historic England.
 The Planning Inspectorate and Historic England encourage direct engagement between applicants and Historic England at a sufficiently early point at the pre-application stage.

 The Historic Buildings and Monuments Commission for England (Historic England), was established by the National Heritage Act 1983.
 It seeks to broaden public access to England’s historic environment, increase people’s understanding and appreciation of the past, and conserve and enhance the historic environment.
 This includes all aspects of the environment resulting from the interaction between people and places through time, including all surviving physical remains of past human activity, whether visible, buried or submerged, and landscaped and planted or managed flora.

 It has general duties under Section 33 of the 1983 Act to:

 (a) secure the preservation of ancient monuments and historic buildings situated in England;

 (b) promote the preservation and enhancement of the character and appearance of conservation areas situated in England; and